Raglan Lodge: 19th century rebuilding

 In the 18th century, the site was the home of the Fydell family.
 Thomas Fydell (or Fydale) was sheriff of Monmouthshire in 1772, and, on occasion, assizes were held in the building.
 By around 1800 it came into the ownership of John Bowsher, the head of the locally important firm of shipping and timber merchants, Bowsher, Hodges and Watkins.

 The frontage of the building was rebuilt in Regency style in the early 19th century.
 It is a relatively narrow frontage, with bow windows on three storeys.
 There is a metal canopy above the main first floor window, and a top balcony "almost as if it were in Brighton"; there may originally also have been a canopy above the top window.
 The building has been extended substantially to the rear.
 A flight of steps leads up to a side entrance.

 Later uses

 The upper storeys of the building were a residential property until the mid-twentieth century.
 During the 1930s, the property was owned by Lord and Lady Raglan.
 In 1952, the building was sold to the British Legion, who used it as a social club.
 The building overlooks Chepstow's cenotaph, unveiled in 1922, which the Legion were responsible for maintaining.

 In 2007, the building was bought by businessman Mike Lewis, who intended to open it as a backpackers' hostel.
 Refurbishment work started in 2011, and the hostel was opened in April 2016.
+It closed in 2024.